Saturday Brunch at Zuma Abu Dhabi - Everything You Need To Know

 This is not a party brunch.

 There are couples on date brunch, there are birthday party tables of 10, families, foursomes having a catch-up.
 Women wear smart trousers and shirts, dresses, low heels.
-Men wear great shirts and trousers.
-Anyone in jeans stands out as being underdressed.
+Men need to step up their game: rocking up to Zuma brunch in an old t-shirt and slouchy jeans isn't the one, no matter how cool you think you look!

 Whatever combination they come in, they have one thing in common: they're foodies.
 And specifically, lovers of great Japanese cuisine.